Viseu is a city in central Portugal, located in the historical province of

 historical importance for the community of Tondela.
 It stands on Rua

-civic landmarks, making it a central point in the town’s heritage
+landmarks, making it a central point in the town’s heritage landscape.

-with the ornate interior, reflecting the balance between simplicity
+interior, reflecting the balance between simplicity and grandeur

-and grandeur typical of Portuguese baroque religious architecture.
+typical of Portuguese baroque religious architecture.
+Today, it

-Today, it remains a monument of devotion and artistry, preserving
+remains a monument of devotion and artistry, preserving centuries of

-centuries of local tradition and serving as a reminder of the town’s
+local tradition and serving as a reminder of the town’s spiritual and

 |